April, May & June In Saugatuck

 Spring Splurge In Saugatuck, Michigan

-Here comes the sun with warm sweet strawberries atop shortcake greeting Wickwood’s guests at breakfast after their first beach walk of the season.
-It’s a time when you want to skip down cobblestones, see a Judy Collins Concert at the SCA, go antiquing, or sprint through the Town Crier Race.
-Shops and galleries are sprucing up outside, planting flowers and stocking to the gills inside.
-Enjoy Art Dart.
-The Red Barn cabaret prepare us for a leisurely couples massage before dinner at Butch’s.
-The season’s first Farmer’s Market lets us stock up on herb and vegetable plants for a head start to the growing season.
-Head for those days outdoors morning bicycling followed by a picnic at the beach and then eighteen holes of gold at The Ravines.
-The next day a long sail with a warm breeze makes the world glorious.
+Here comes the spring sun!
+Warm sweet strawberries atop shortcake greet Wickwood’s guests at breakfast after their first beach walk of the season.
+It’s a time when you want to skip down cobblestones and see a Judy Collins Concert at the SCA.
+Go antiquing at Saugatuck Antique Pavilion, Amsterdam, Olde House, Allegan Antique Market, or Bird Cage.
+Or, sprint through the Town Crier Race.
+Shops and galleries spruce up outside, planting flowers and stock to the gills inside.
+Enjoy strolling along the Art Coast of Michigan.
+Our afternoon prepares us for a leisurely couples massage before dinner at Bowdies, The Southerner, Everyday People Cafe, Phil’s, Salt of the Earth or Butch’s.
+The season’s first Farmers’ Market lets us stock up on herb and vegetable plants for a head start to the growing season.
+Head out for a morning cycle followed by a picnic at Oval Beach.
+And then, play eighteen holes of golf at Clearbrook, Ravines, or Hawkshead.
+The next day a float along the Kalamazoo River on a vintage Retro Boat through glorious downtown Saugatuck.

-Immerse yourself in our galleries, shops and spa treatments and feel reconnected and rejuvenated.
+Immerse yourself in our galleries, shops and spa treatments … feel reconnected and rejuvenated.

 We’ve created a getaway guide with some local favorites, suggested stops and insider secrets to help you love life like a local.
 Use our tips as you will, but let your imagination be your guide!